Saturday 26 May 2012

 Rewari loco shed may lose steam

-With just 25 staff, the ‘heritage site’ faces challenge of lack of trained workforce
+With just 25 staff, the heritage site faces challenge of lack of trained workforce

 Even as the Rewari Steam Loco Shed has gone a long way in reviving some of the rare steam locomotives, the biggest challenge before the railways would be to maintain and keep them in motion.

-Ex-railway officials say the department must hire people with expertise.
-DH PHOTOWhile the shed has earned the tag of 'heritage site' for being one of the rarest steam engine sheds in the world, the biggest challenge in near future would be availability of workforce—well-trained in working on steam engines.
+While the shed has earned the tag of 'heritage site' for being one of the rarest steam engine sheds in the world, the biggest challenge in near future would be availability of workforce—well-trained in working on steam engines.

 At present, the total number of staff at the Rewari shed is 25.
 They have played a crucial role in reviving the shed from its ruins.
 While at least three of them are due to retire this year, gradually the entire team would be out of service by 2015.